AriaSalvatrice/AriaModules/README.md

 - **Quack**: This smaller 7hp version only includes piano buttons, scale/key knobs, and a single polyphonic quantizer column from **QQQQ**.
 - **Q<**: 3hp.
 External input.
 Tiny.

 Those modules are all expanders of each other: the left one sends the scale to the right one, which forwards it to its own right.
 So if you only require two quantizer lines and no sequencer, you can use **Quack** on the left and **Q<** on the right, to use only half the size of **QQQQ**.
-If expander behavior is not desired, you can leave a gap between the instances, or TODO: disable expander features from the right-click menu.
+If expander behavior is not desired, you can leave a gap between the instances.

 In this documentation, we're focusing on **QQQQ**: once you understand it, you'll immediately understand how to operate the smaller versions.